-The Sexual Harassment and Sexual Misconduct (Title IX) policy addresses Western University of Health Sciences' (WesternU) responsibilities under Title IX of the Education Amendment of 1972 and the Violence Against Women Reauthorization Act of 2013.
-This policy is implemented to ensure a safe WesternU campus community free from sex or gender based discrimination and harassment.
+The Sexual and Gender-Based Harassment, Interpersonal Violence, and Other Sexual Misconduct (SIM) policy and procedure addresses WesternU's applicable responsibilities under Title IX of the Education Amendment of 1972, the Violence Against Women Reauthorization Act of 2013, and California Senate Bill 493.
+This policy is implemented to ensure a safe WesternU campus community free from sex or gender-based discrimination, harassment, and interpersonal violence.

-WesternU's policy on Sexual Harassment and Sexual Misconduct strictly prohibits discrimination or harassment, in its programs and activities, on the basis of sex or gender (including gender identity or expression), sexual orientation, or any other characteristic protected under applicable law.
-The policy addresses all forms of sex or gender based discrimination, including but not limited to sexual or gender harassment and acts referred to within the policy as sexual misconduct, such as sexual assault, sexual exploitation, dating or domestic violence and stalking (see below for brief definitions).
-WesternU does not discriminate on the basis of sex or gender in its educational or employment programs or activities, including admission and access.
+WesternU's SIM policy strictly prohibits discrimination or harassment, in its education programs and activities, on the basis of sex or gender.
+WesternU does not discriminate on the basis of sex or gender in its educational or employment programs or activities, including admission and employment.
 All members of WesternU have the right to fully participate in all WesternU programs and activities and be free from unlawful discrimination or harassment.
-WesternU also prohibits any form of retaliation against a person, who under good faith, reported a violation under this policy or who participated in any investigation or proceeding under the policy.
+Prohibited conduct, for purposes of this policy, includes but is not limited to acts such as sexual or gender-based harassment, sexual assault, dating violence, domestic violence, and stalking.
+WesternU also prohibits any form of retaliation against a person, who in good faith, reported a violation under this policy or who participated in any investigation or proceeding under the policy.

 WesternU will take appropriate administrative action to eliminate prohibited conduct, prevent its recurrences, and remedy its effects.
-WesternU utilizes procedures that provide a prompt, thorough, and objective investigation and resolution of these matters.
-Faculty or staff who are determined to have violated the policy may be subject to administrative actions, including disciplinary action and/or criminal proceedings.
-Students who are determined to violate the policy may be subject to administrative action, including dismissal, academic suspension, and/or criminal proceedings.
+WesternU utilizes grievance procedures that provide an adequate, reliable, and impartial investigation and resolution of these matters.
+Employees who are determined to have violated the policy may be subject to administrative actions, including disciplinary action up to and including termination.
+Students who are determined to violate the policy may be subject to administrative action, including dismissal or academic suspension.
 It is the responsibility of each member of WesternU to contribute positively to the University community in a manner that fosters an environment free from prohibited conduct.
-All members of the WesternU community are encouraged to take reasonable and prudent actions to prevent or stop an act of prohibited conduct.
-Additionally, any member who takes such action will be supported by WesternU and protected from retaliation.
-For the full policy and procedure, please visit WesternU's Title IX resource website.
+For the full policy and procedure, including information related to WesternU's grievance process and resources available to someone who may have experienced prohibited conduct, please visit WesternU's Title IX resource website.